kirolos222/PLL-phase-locked-loop/README.md

 # PLL-phase-locked-loop

-this repositry is made for PLL study material that i used .
+this repositry is made for PLL study material that i used ==> still not finished .